Challenging Destiny Challenging Destiny

 New Fantasy & Science Fiction

 Challenging Destiny is a Canadian science fiction and fantasy short story magazine published by Crystalline Sphere Publishing.
 We publish authors and illustrators from all over the world (so far including Germany, Italy, Japan, Poland, Russia, Kazakhstan, and Ukraine).
-Number 25 is now available.
+Issues 1 to 17 were printed, and issues 18 to 25 were electronic.

 Our claims to fame: